omvatten/qdiv/docs/_build/html/_sources/Plotting.rst.txt

 *xAxis* specifies heading in meta data used to merge samples and use a labels on x-axis; levels specifies the taxonomic levels to be displayed on the y-axis.

 *levels* specifies the taxonomic levels shown on the y-axis.
 It should be list with one or two taxonomic levels.

+if *includeIndex* =True, the index, e.g. ASV name is included in the lowest tax level name.

 if *levelsShown* ='Number', there will be a list of numbers on the y-axis instead of taxonomic names.